-Recently I agreed to review a suitcase that is also a backpack because I thought it would be pretty cool to have a suitcase that is also a backpack.
-All I would have to do was blog about the suitcase that is also a backpack and it would be mine.
+Recently I agreed to review a suitcase that is a backpack because I thought it would be pretty cool to have a suitcase that is a backpack.
+All I would have to do was blog about the suitcase that is a backpack and it would be mine.
 Magic.
-At first I was enamoured with my suitcase that is also a backpack…
+At first I was enamoured with my suitcase that is a backpack…

 But soon I found because the straps were flappy, one was catching under the right wheel.
 There was a near straptastrophe.
 I was devastated.
 I wheeled my suitcase that is a backpack to the top of stairs and had to carry it like my regular suitcase, which I am also enamoured with – but because it makes me look important, and I am very important, not because of its utility.

 It is true I could have put the straps in their strap pocket whenever I wanted to wheel the thing – but this would defeat the point of the slick ground-to-back-in-seconds joy that having a suitcase that is a backpack is supposed to give.

 I still pine for a suitcase that is a backpack which seamlessly incorporates straps that don’t catch under wheels.
 It would be great for all my train journeys.
 But I’m not that bothered.